Berry Law Welcomes Attorney Andrew Strotman to the Firm

 Andrew Strotman – a former judge advocate of the Marine Corps – has joined the Berry Law, adding his years of white-collar advocacy to the firm’s repertoire.

-Berry Law Firm of Nebraska welcomes its latest addition, Andrew Strotman, to the firm, a lawyer with a military background and a strong reputation for handling white-collar criminal cases and civil litigation involving the government.
+Berry Law of Nebraska welcomes its latest addition, Andrew Strotman, to the firm, a lawyer with a military background and a strong reputation for handling white-collar criminal cases and civil litigation involving the government.

 Strotman served ten years in the Marine Corps, first as an infantry officer and later as a judge advocate.
 He graduated summa cum laude from the Creighton University School of Law.
 As a trial defense counsel at Marine Corps Base Quantico, Strotman participated in the defense of several high-profile cases involving charges ranging from homicide to capital espionage.
 Following his Marine Corps service, he practiced 26 years at a large Nebraska firm as a criminal and civil litigator, as well as the firm’s general counsel.

 Today, Strotman focuses heavily on white-collar criminal cases and parallel civil or administrative proceedings.
 His clients are typically businesses, their owners or officers, government officials, or medical or legal professionals.
 He also continues to represent service members and veterans in a variety of encounters with the government.